cloudnull/ansible-tripleo_sdk/README.md

 * Repository installation, used to ensure relevant packages are available within the development environment.
 * Package building using git checkouts or upstream gerrit reviews.
-* The setup of a molecule test running environment with podman and/or docker.
+* The setup of a molecule test running environment with podman.

 ## Role Installation